mshea/lazy_gm_tools/5e_monsters/monsters_md/jackalope-a5e.md

 - **Nimble Escape:** The jackalope takes the Disengage or Hide action.
 ### Reactions
 - **Uncanny Dodge:** When an attacker the jackalope can see hits it with an attack, the jackalope halves the attacks damage against it.
-- **Nimble Escape:** The jackalope takes the Disengage or Hide action.